 Our recruitment process varies from role-to-role.
 But generally speaking, you would go through the following stages after you've clicked on the Apply button:

-We have a strict no drugs policy which prohibits the use, possession or supply of illegal drugs, psychoactive substances or legal highs.
+We have a strict no drugs policy which prohibits use, possession or supply of illegal drugs.
 Misuse or abuse of prescribed medication or any other substance is also incompatible with holding security clearance which can be refused or withdrawn if this policy is not observed, so you should adhere to our policy from the point of application onwards.
 The point of application is the date you submit your application form.
 You will be required to undergo a drug test during the application process.
-It is your responsibility to familiarize yourself with the government guidance on drugs.
-Further information about drugs is available at www.talktofrank.com/drugs.

 Loyalty to the UK is vital so you need to be a British citizen to join us (dual nationality is fine too, if one nationality is British).
 At least one of your parents is also required to be either a British citizen or hold citizenship/nationality of one of the following: British Dependent Territory, British Overseas Citizen, Commonwealth, British Protected Person, British National Overseas, EEA, USA.
 If you’re married to, or cohabitating with, a partner who isn’t a British citizen, we’ll judge each case on its merits, taking into account factors such as the nationality concerned and the nature and duration of the relationship.

 Usually, you need to have been a resident in the UK for ten years before applying for a role with us (but we assess each case individually).
-Common exceptions to this residency requirement include: if you served overseas with HM Forces or as a representative of HM Government, if you were studying abroad, or if you were living overseas with your parents.
-If these apply, we’ll need references for the time you lived abroad and details of the countries you lived in.
+Common exceptions to this residency requirement include if you served overseas with HM Forces or as a representative of HM Government, if you were studying abroad, or if you were living overseas with your parents.
+If these apply, we will need references for the time you lived abroad and details of the countries you lived in.

 Here at GCHQ, we’re fully committed to equality and diversity.
 We welcome applications from everyone – regardless of age, experience, cultural background or sexual orientation.
 However, you do need to be a British citizen and have lived in the UK for the majority of the last ten years.
 We’re also a Disability Confident employer, dedicated to providing guaranteed interviews to all disabled candidates who meet our minimum criteria.